 - Gallery 400 is a free gallery for art, design and architecture.
 First floor Art and Design Hall.

 Tues.–Fri.
 10 a.m. to 6 p.m.

-Jane Addams Hull-House Museum exhibits are related to social issues important to the pioneering social reformer.
-Re-Thinking Soup offers free lunch and thought-provoking discussions.
+- Jane Addams Hull-House Museum exhibits are related to social issues important to the pioneering social reformer.

 UIC may be a diverse campus, but all students have one thing in common: the need for food.
-Dining Services has cafés, cafeterias and fast-food restaurants, including Argo Tea, Au Bon Pain, Burrito Bravo, Chick-fil-A, Dunkin’ Donuts/Baskin-Robbins, Frank & Fries, Panda Express, Port Center Café, Sbarro, Subway, Tropical Smoothie and Wendy’s.
+Dining Services has cafés, cafeterias and fast-food restaurants, including Argo Tea, Au Bon Pain, Chick-fil-A, Dunkin’ Donuts/Baskin-Robbins, Freshii, Moe’s, Panda Express, Poke Bowl Station, Port Center Café, Sbarro, Starbucks, Subway, Tropical Smoothie and more.

 722 W. Maxwell St.

 Tues. and Thurs.
 8 a.m.–9 p.m.